davidcoallier/ey-docs/pages/application_home.md

 After your have finished configuring your environment, click "Create Environment"

 You are now at the deployment screen for your environment.
-Here you can select if you wish to run your application on a single server or as a cluster.
+Here you can select if you wish to run your application on a single instance or as a cluster.
 You can also choose to boot from previous snapshots of your application if they exist.

 Finally, select the external address of your application and click "Boot this Configuration"